joezuntz/pystaratlas/README.txt

-=PYSTARATLAS =
+=PYSTARATLAS=
+_README.txt file_

 PYSTARATLAS is a collection of libraries and command line programs aim to draw different start maps and sky images in styles.

+==Dependences==

 It is written in python with the following dependences:

   * pyproj4.
 A powerful python library implementing the projections algorithms of the Proj4 project.
   * pylab to manage arrays.